-If you abuse your entitlement to free travel, the Department will review your entitlement to a Free Travel Card.
+If you abuse your entitlement to Free Travel, the Department of Social Protection will review your entitlement to a Free Travel Card.
 For example, abuse could include wrongfully presenting a card for travel or engaging in anti-social behaviour while using the card.
-When you use your Free Travel Card you must also follow the rules that apply to your mode of transport.
+When you use your Free Travel Card, you must also follow the rules that apply to your mode of transport.

 SAFE registration and Public Services Card

-The SAFE registration process (pdf) is used to establish and verify your identity.
-Your free travel pass will be contained in the Public Services Card (PSC) that issues following this registration.
-You must undergo SAFE registration when requested to do so by the Department of Employment Affairs and Social Protection.
-Your entitlement to free travel will be disallowed or withdrawn if you don’t register.
+The SAFE registration process establishes and verifies your identity.
+Your Free Travel Pass will be contained in the Public Services Card (PSC) that is issued following the SAFE registration process.
+You must undergo SAFE registration when requested to do so by the Department of Social Protection.
+Your entitlement to Free Travel will be disallowed or withdrawn if you don’t register.

-If you are entitled to free travel, when you are issued with your new Public Services Card it will also be your Free Travel Card.
+If you are entitled to Free Travel, when you are issued with your new Public Services Card, it will also be your Free Travel Card.
 (The Public Services Card will eventually replace the Free Travel Pass.)
-The card will have F-T printed in a yellow octagon in the top-left-hand corner of the card.
-You can see a sample card on welfare.ie (pdf).
+The card will have “F-T” printed in a yellow octagon in the top-left-hand corner of the card.

 You must show your Public Services Card to the travel operator when you are travelling on public transport.
-(In some cases, you may be asked to scan your Public Services Card, though not all transport operators have this facility.)
-When you receive your new Public Services Card, you must return your old free travel pass to the Department of Employment Affairs and Social Protection (see ‘Where to apply’ below).
+When you receive your new Public Services Card, you must return your old Free Travel Pass to the Department of Social Protection (see ‘Where to apply’ below).

-- If FT+S is written on your Public Services Card, your spouse, partner or cohabitant can join you for free when you are travelling (they cannot travel for free alone).
+- If FT+S is written on your Public Services Card, your spouse, partner or cohabitant can join you for free when you travel (they cannot travel for free alone).
 Your spouse, partner or cohabitant’s name will not be on the card.

 - If FT+C is written on your Public Services Card, a companion (over 16) can travel with you for free (because you are unable to travel alone for medical reasons).

-Read FAQs on the Public Services Card and free travel (pdf).
-Note that the Department of Employment Affairs and Social Protection is no longer issuing paper passes.
+Note that the Department of Social Protection is no longer issuing paper passes.

 Spouses, civil partners, cohabitants and companions